Open Search

 PsyD

-The PsyD degree is an alternative degree that focuses on the clinical and applied aspects of psychology.
+The PsyD program is an alternative degree that focuses on the clinical and applied aspects of psychology.
 PsyD study revolves around preparing students for providing professional psychological services.
 The coursework is directed at applying established standards of practice and evidence-based services.

 Time